Planar Ising magnetization field I. Uniqueness of the critical scaling limit: First and second moments for the magnetization

-\ni {\bf Proof of Proposition \ref{pr.1and22}.} Even though, as pointed out above, property (i) follows from property (ii) by Cauchy-Schwarz, we will give a detailed proof of (i) and only briefly highlight how to deal with (ii).
+\begin{pf*}{Proof of Proposition~\ref{pr.1and22}} Even though, as pointed out above, property~(i) follows from property~(ii) by Cauchy--Schwarz, we will give a detailed proof of (i) and only briefly highlight how to deal with (ii).

-We divide the domain $\Lambda_N$ into $n\asymp \log_2 N$ disjoint annuli $A_0, \ldots, A_n$ such that for each $i\in[0,n]$, the vertices in $A_i$ are at distance $2^i$ (up to a factor of 2) from the boundary $\p \Lambda_N$.
+We divide the domain $\Lambda_N$ into $n\asymp\log_2 N$ disjoint annuli $A_0, \ldots, A_n$ such that for each $i\in[0,n]$, the vertices\vadjust{\goodbreak} in $A_i$ are at distance $2^i$ (up to a factor of 2) from the boundary $\partial\Lambda_N$.
 This decomposition gives us

 Now, one has that for any $i\leq n$,